slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Tokens and installing apps
-Slack apps use the industry standard [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
+Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that your app can use to call various API methods.

 There are two token types availalbe to a Slack app: user (`xoxp`) tokens and bot (`xoxb`) tokens.
 User tokens allow you to call API methods on behalf of users who are a part of your workspace.
 By default, your app receive an `xoxp` token associated with the person who installs the app.
 Bot tokens require adding a bot user to your app, which is granted a default set of permissions.